plone/plone.restapi-angular/README.md

 }
 ```

-And now, your custom view will repalce the original one.
+And now, your custom view will replace the original one.

 ## Example